When is Onam in 2018, 2019, and 2020?

 Onam Dates Detailed Information

-- Pooradam (September 1 and 2, 2017) -- the day starts with the ritual installation of pyramid-style clay statues, known as Onathappan, in the center of pookalams.
+- Pooradam (August 22, 2018) -- the day starts with the ritual installation of pyramid-style clay statues, known as Onathappan, in the center of pookalams.
 They represent king Mahabali and Lord Vamana (the fifth incarnation of Lord Vishnu, who sent Mahabali to the underworld but allowed him to visit his kingdom once a year during Onam).
 By now, the pookalams have greatly grown in size and complexity of design.

 More About Onam